Wiolarz/Polyspear/Documentation/multiplayer_doc.md

 We may even help desync with debug commands to check what happens in those scenarios.

 It's a learning project intended to be forked not an esport

-## Future ideas (to encourage growth)

-Server acting only as a list of currently hosted games (IP,  port, name).
-To make finding players and joining games easier.